MsWackadoodle/gulp-basic-kit/README.md

 All the basics:

- IMGs:
+# IMGs:

 * Optimization

+# HTML:

+* Minification

- CSS:
+# CSS:

 * SCSS compilation
 * Autoprefixing
 * Src map
 * Mergin multiply files into one

- JS:
+# JS:

 * Compressing
 * Merging

+# Other:

+* Livereload

 Also there is sort of the catcher in the field of errors -- gulp.plumber;

-+++ json and lr tasks're coming up
++++ json task's coming up

-NOTE: image optimizer work just once as you start gulp
-	  I didnt get him to look for new files in directory YET
+NOTE: image optimizer work just once as you start gulp I didnt get him to look for new files in directory yet

+## Additional: Bootstrap & Gulp note

+There is also a watch to `./node_modules/bootstrap-sass/assets/stylesheets` folder so every change applied there will be reflected in `./public/javasctipt/bootstrap.min.css`

 ### How to get this working

 1. check if node.js is installed
 2. conduct an installation if necessary
 3. clone this repo && get there
-4. run in your console
-	npm install
-   --it'll download the hell of the node modules
+4. run in your console ```npm install``` it'll download the hell of the node modules
+5. run your local or web-server ( personally I use the simplest solution -- http-server plugin you may install it by typing ```npm i -g http-server```
-5. run
+6. run ```gulp```
-	gulp

 Thats all though you may want to change gulp tasks as you like them Im not entirely sure if this's gonna help somebody since I thought we do all prefer to personalize and stuff.